The API Security Maturity Model

 Trust is a subjective thing.
 In designing a secure API-based system, should we trust keys, tokens, passwords, machines, or users themselves?
 The answer is more complex than most API designers think, and maybe pivotal to safeguarding your platform as a whole.

 As the API Security Maturity Model displays, highly mature APIs place trust in very few sources.
 Especially, these evolved APIs place trust in the issuer of tokens.
-This does not guarantee the truth but is the closest representation to validating the identity of requesting parties.
+This does not guarantee the truth, but is the closest representation to validating the identity of the requesting parties.
 Furthermore, standardizing this process with centralized trust removes spaghetti code and wasted effort on custom code.

 Essentially, the pinnacle of API security is to trust claims, not attributes.
 When building an identity-based API security system based on claims, remember some best practices: